 A good way to reduce contamination due to rain is to keep your pool covered when not in use.
-Also, test your pool water after a rainfall and maintain the pH level if needed.
+Also, test your pool water after heavy rainfall and maintain the pH level if needed.

 UV Light from the Sun

 Sunlight consists of light at various ranges, including UV light.
-UV light affects the chlorine consumption in the pool water.
+UV light affects chlorine consumption in pool water.
 During the hot summer months, the amount of UV rays in the sunlight is high and the chlorine level can drop quickly, making the water unsafe to swim in.

 Stabilizers or cyanuric acid can be used to shield the pool from harmful UV rays.
-These act as a sunscreen to the chlorine present in the water, thus protecting the chlorine from depletion.
+These act as sunscreen to the chlorine present in the water, thus protecting the chlorine from depletion.